ibm-cloud-docs/vmwaresolutions/vmonic/vpc-vcf-faq.md

 During initial deployment, the VMware Solutions automation creates an IBM automation account that is named **ibm_admin**, which will be used only to get your updated password.
 If you changed the initial password, retrieving the updated password is necessary for running Day 2 operations, such as adding or removing hosts.

+It's recommended not to change the **ibm_admin** account password.
+{: important}

-We don’t recommend you to change the **ibm_admin** password, but if you changed it, you must follow these steps so that you can complete the Day 2 operations successfully:
+However, if you changed it, you must follow these steps so that you can complete the Day 2 operations successfully:

 1. Go to the {{site.data.keyword.vcf-vpc-short}} instance details page.
 2. Click the **Access information** tab and scroll down to the **SDDC Manager** section.